-Despite the occasional burst of good weather, it never stuck around for long and now, with the turning of the leaves and shorter daylight hours, the inevitable autumnal changes are coming.
+In the blink of an eye, summer’s drawn to a close.
+With the turning of the leaves and shorter daylight hours, the inevitable autumnal changes are coming.

 Although the trees might look pretty with their autumnal colours, once they start to shed their leaves, it can make for some rather unpleasant driving conditions.
 Take extra care on tree-lined streets and country roads, and increase your stopping distance to account for potential skidding.

 While we’re big fans of summery autumn days, the glare from the sun can be quite dangerous and distracting, especially when it’s flickering through trees.
 Rather than squinting, we’d recommend keeping a pair of sunglasses in the glove compartment and use your car’s sun visor, as well as keeping your windscreen clean from smudges.

 With the shorter days, a lot of our furry friends are becoming much more active, especially deer.
 According to wildlife experts, October and November is rutting season.
 With more than 42,000 deer killed on the roads each year, it’s important to be aware of your surroundings, especially when driving in rural areas.

 Rain, fog, wind, and maybe even a bit of hail and ice…when autumn hits you never really know what the weather’s going to bring next.
 Although it might not be winter quite yet, the temperatures can drop without warning.
 If it looks like the temperature is going to be dropping below five degrees, prepare yourself for trickier driving conditions – go slow and keep your eyes peeled for any patches of black ice.

 One of the worst things about autumn and winter is the short days, which means you’re going to be driving in the dark a lot more.
 Make sure you check your lights thoroughly and practice driving in the dark to build up confidence – particularly if you spend a lot of time driving in rural areas.